appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/how-to-get-container-logs.md

 ## Docker in remote servers

-- SSH into the remote server and note the absolute path of the stacks directory.
+- SSH into the remote server and note the absolute path of the `stacks` directory.
-- If you don’t remember the path use the same command to locate it
+- If you don’t remember the path use the same above command to locate it
 - Exit from the remote server
 - In your local shell, run the command